advion/ModStoryApp/README.md

 ## Features

 - Update Checking: Automatically check for available updates for your installed mods
-- One-Click Updates: Download and install mod updates with a single click or update only the ones you want
+- One-Click Updates: Download and install mod updates with a single click or update only the ones you choose
 - Detailed Mod Information: View mod descriptions, changelogs, tags

 ## Roadmap